Kwiatens/OWF-Offgrid-Weather-Forecaster/README.md

 [Meshtastic](https://meshtastic.org/)® is a registered trademark of Meshtastic LLC.
-Meshtastic software components are released under various licenses, see github for details.
+Meshtastic software components are released under various licenses.
+No warranty is provided – use at your own risk.